Enter a name.

 <10

-human fatalities from sharks in most years
+human fatalities from unprovoked shark bites in most years

 ⅓

-of all shark species are threatened
+of shark and ray species are threatened

 450M